 Wireless

-Artificial intelligence is no longer a future concept for voice; it’s already operating in real-time conversations across customer support, operations, and enterprise workflows.
+Artificial intelligence is no longer a future concept for voice.
+It's already operating in real-time conversations across customer support, operations, and enterprise workflows.

 Most voice AI today is implemented as an overlay.
 Audio is processed externally, call control stays inside telecom systems, and routing and identity are never exposed to the AI layer.
 The result is a set of constraints that can't be engineered around: latency that compounds with every hop, fragmented control split across systems that weren't designed to talk to each other, no mechanism for real-time policy enforcement, and a ceiling on how much custom logic can be built into a call flow.